ipesek/jsxgraphbook/src/4_1_moving.md

 {lang=EN}
 ## Moving objects

 Sometimes we want to move points to explain or present some concept.
-We can use this to animate the point by moving to final point (using method moveTo()) or only visiting some point and returning back to the start.
+We can use this to animate the point by moving to a final point (using method moveTo()) or only visiting some point and returning back to the start.
-We will use both methods in next example.
+We will use both methods in the next example.
 {/lang}

 {lang=SI}